ShebMichel/DevHub-Colab/UnixShell/README.md

  - Create a file

-  run the command: echo "Hello, world" > filename.txt
+  run the command: echo "Hello, world" > filename.txt to append in the same file we un: echo " Hello, this is the second line" >> filename.txt
+  Notes: > is to write on the file, >> to append on the same file (or existing file)

  - Check if the file was created run the command: dir